 Of course, I failed to foresee any of this as a 7 year old.
 And in all honesty, I had no inkling of what was actually happening every time I did the deed.
-It perplexed me how a little physical stimulation could transform a flaccid piece of tissue into a raging behemoth (Yeah, behemoth.
+It perplexed me how a little physical stimulation could transform a flaccid piece of tissue into a raging behemoth (to me it was a behemoth.
 I had nothing for comparison.
 And this was before the internet; I hadn’t yet seen the monstrosities of the porn world).

-I came to believe I was the only being capable of milking ecstasy from my genitals, and as such, was immensely thankful for my ‘gift’; for a brief period even harbouring a desire to showcase my magical penile inflation superpower to my friends (Fortunately, it never happened).
+I came to believe I was the only being capable of milking ecstasy from my genitals, and as such, was immensely thankful for my ‘gift’; for a brief period even wondering if I could showcase my magical penile inflation superpower to my friends (Fortunately, it never happened).

 Class 6 was when I first heard the word ‘condom‘.
 This was the beginning of a confusing trail leading to a gradual awareness of the changes happening in my body, and the eventual ‘discovery’ of the birds and the bees.
 Unfortunately for us, discourse on puberty and sex was largely absent in families and the school curriculum.
 I should mention my father’s attempt to initiate a conversation on sex, though it had a ‘sexual-intercourse-is-for-procreation’ spin to it.
 He left it at that, sensing I knew more, much more… He signed off with the understanding that I wouldn’t hesitate to speak to him if had a query about sex, and reiterated his motto “Everything at the right age”.
 That was the first and the last time we had, or came close to having, a meaningful discussion on sex.
 I never went to him when I had questions, because I told myself I didn’t.
 In reality, it just felt too awkward.